I’m Certified, Now What?

 If you were initially certified between October 1, 2018 and March 31, 2019

 If you were initially certified between April 1, 2019 and September 30, 2019

 You may count training received within the semi-annual period in which your certification began.
 For example, if you became certified in February of 2018, you could count any training received within the six-month pro-ration period October 2017 through March 2018 and through to September 30, 2019.
 Remember, your prerequisite courses can count towards your continuing educational hours for your first renewal.

 Return the completed form along with the appropriate renewal fees, $25.00 per programmatic area, to the

 Tallahassee, Florida 32399-1710,

 Attention: Environmental Health Professional Certification.

 Your renewal will be processed and a certificate returned to you as quickly as possible via e-mail.
-If you are a county health department employee, please write the name of the county health department under employer (example: Mango County Health Department), please do not just write "State of Florida."
+If you are a county health department employee, please write the name of the county health department under employer (example: Leon County Health Department), please do not just write "State of Florida."

 If you are a Registered Sanitarian (RS), Registered Environmental Health Specialist (REHS), or Register Environmental Health Professional (REHP) with the Florida Environmental Health Association (FEHA) or the National Environmental Health Association (NEHA) complete the application and attach proof of your current registration.